ecbc0/note-math/item.en/real-numbers.en.typ

   - Associative law: $(a + b) + c = a + (b + c)$
   - Commutative law: $a + b = b + a$
 ]
-_Proof_ The intuition in the real world is that, for counting $+1$, no matter how the counting task is manually divided into several subtasks, it will not affect the result, and the total number of decomposition methods is limited.
-The associative and commutative laws of addition are just special cases
+_Proof_ The intuition in the real world is that for counting $+1$, no matter how the counting task is manually divided into several subtasks, the result will not be affected, and the total decomposition methods are limited.
+The associative and commutative laws of addition are just special cases.
+Just as we recognize natural numbers by counting, we can always recognize the commutative and associative laws by counting.
+Everything reduces to the case of complete additive decomposition, with only the commutative and associative laws of a large number of $1$s.

 It seems difficult for computers to express this intuition, but it seems that all finite results must be correct.
-Similar to what we do in #link(<natural-number>)[], in order for computers to use limited characters and memory to express this property that is valid for all natural numbers, it is necessary to define it as true proposition
+Similar to what is done in #link(<natural-number>)[natural numbers], in order for computers to express this property, which holds for all natural numbers, using finite characters, memory, and finite time (and potentially infinite time), it needs to be defined as a true proposition.

 The usual "proof" is to use the smallest assumption, the associative law of $1$, $(a + b) + 1 = a + (b + 1)$ or the definition of addition $(a + 1) + b = (a + b) + 1$, and then deduce other